bean-mhm/img-aligner/README.md

 high, it can slow down the optimization.

 Apart from warping, a basic linear transform can be applied to the grid by the user.
-When optimization starts, it will jitter this transforma around to potentially lower the cost before warp optimization.
+When optimization starts, it will jitter this transform around to potentially lower the cost before warp optimization.

 ## The Algorithm